 Here are 8 techniques on how to fix badly damaged furniture.

 The first photo above shows the after of this bad dresser.
 It really was in bad condition but I have seen worse (wait until you get to the bottom of my post!).

 Disclosure: This post may contain affiliate links.
 Please read my disclosure policy.

 1. What to do when veneer is coming off:

 This dresser didn’t look like this when I bought it.
 There was some small flaking on the one side and when I touched it, it easily lifted off.
 So instead of puttying it down, I just lifted off all the loose bits.

-Wood putty works like magic and will still stand up to wear and tear.
+Wood filler works like magic and will still stand up to wear and tear.
 So don’t be afraid to use it!
 It’s your best friend in furniture repair when you are going to paint it after.